5. Data Analyses

 tiers.
 This process is irreversible.
 To recover a deleted tier, the only

-The Cut/Copy/Paste buttons allow to use a clipboard to manage tiers.
+The Cut/Copy/Paste buttons make use of a clipboard to manage tiers.

 Tiers can then be copied from files to other ones.
 The files to paste in